ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 <img src="{{ site.imageurl }}/CryptoStatArb/images_backtest/3_ts_rets_dist.png" style="width:90%;"/>
 </center>

 Unfortunately, performance of this strategy is worse than the simple, static 0.5/0.2/0.3 weighting, with 2x as much turnover for the same trading buffer value, a Sharpe ratio of `1.12` for the optimal trading buffer value, and with a very bad and long drawdown for the entirety of 2022.
 However, the skew profile is positive compared to to the previous strategy.
+But it definitely seems like keeping thing simple is a much better way to go - especially since the rolling regression coefficients introduces more degrees of freedom into the strategy.

 ## Summary